Ductal Carcinoma In Situ (DCIS)

 • Lumpectomy, With or Without Radiation Therapy: This is the most common treatment for DCIS.
 A lumpectomy (also called breast-conserving surgery) is removal of only the breast mass/tumor, and not the whole breast.
 The mass is removed, along with a small area of surrounding normal breast tissue.
 After this surgery, you may have radiation therapy.
 Radiation therapy uses high energy x-rays to damage the DNA of cells.
 This kills the cancer cells or stops them from reproducing and lowers the risk that the cancer will come back.

-• Simple Mastectomy: A simple mastectomy is removal of the entire breast.
+• Simple Mastectomy: A simple mastectomy is removal of the whole breast.
 This includes the nipple, skin, areola, and breast tissue.
 This might be needed if the area of DCIS is very big, if there are many ducts that have cancer cells, or if there are still cancer cells left in the breast after a lumpectomy.

 • Sentinel Lymph Node Biopsy: Your provider may want to test your lymph nodes during a lumpectomy or mastectomy.
 The surgeon injects dye into the area of the tumor.
 The lymphatic system picks up the dye and takes it to nearby lymph nodes.
 An incision (cut) is made, and the surgeon finds the lymph nodes with dye in them.
 The nodes that pick up the dye are the sentinel lymph nodes.
 They are removed and tested for cancer cells.